xGoldy/Windower/README.md

 # Windower

-This is an official repository for Windower, a feature-extraction mechanism accepted to [IEEE NOMS 2024](https://noms2024.ieee-noms.org/), happening on 06-10 May 2024.
+This is an official repository for Windower, a feature-extraction mechanism for network intrusion detection presented at [IEEE NOMS 2024](https://noms2024.ieee-noms.org/).

 Authors: